svolsky/invojsik/README.md

 # Invojsik

 A simple web application for generating invoices.
+To generate invoice go to [invojsik.sk](https://invojsik.sk) it's free (and open source)

 ## Running the Application